 After a hectic week at work, I & Mayank (My travel partner cum darling husband) decided to head out for a short road trip which nearby Delhi.
 Jaipur was on our list for the longest time, not just because it’s closer and saves traveling time, but because of the flamboyant architecture and glorious history of the Rajputs which makes this city one of the most beautiful gems of India.

-To plan your perfect getaway visit to Jaipur, delve into the blog and find out the best of what Jaipur has to offer.
+To plan your perfect getaway visit to Jaipur, delve into the blog, and find out the best of what Jaipur has to offer.
 We went beyond shopping, food, & magnificent forts, to discover some hidden architectural masterpieces.
-On our journey we experienced the rich culture, fascinating traditions, met some amazing people and has some great moments which gave us an opportunity spend some quality time together which will make for some fond memories in the future.
+On our journey we experienced the rich culture, fascinating traditions, met some amazing people and has some great moments which gave us an opportunity to spend some quality time together which will make for some fond memories in the future.

 So, let’s get started and explore what made this journey unique.